 How the OWASP benchmark score works.

-The suite parses the reports exported from different tools to generate the final scores.
+The suite parses the static analysis reports exported from different tools to generate the final scores.
 To achieve this result our fork of original source code includes the parser ‘KiuwanCSVReader.java’.

 For the vulnerability type ‘crypto’, which validates the CWE-327 code, Kiuwan has two rules: